 The nature of the policy uptake indicates what kind of a change the uptake by policymakers and public administration caused.
-The response rate to the question is fairly low (~ 17 %; cf. Table 16).
-9 respondents claim that the results of their projects changed/influenced laws and regulations and the other 22 respondents note that the results changed specific agenda-setting (see Figure 18).
+Nine respondents claim that the results of their projects changed/influenced laws and regulations, 22 respondents note that the results changed specific agenda-settings and 31 reported about changed policies (i.e. changes in policy measures) (see Figure 18).
+This means that 17% of the SNSF funded projects had an impact on policy or public administration, mostly in the way how policies or policy measures are designed and implemented.

 We assume that [H] the nature of involvement of policymakers has a statistically significant relation nature of policy uptake.